Useful pages on the regulator website

 Currently, there are a few changes being analysed by ANEEL, most of which are in respect of levy prices.
-The agency is also making efforts to develop independent generation facilities for smaller consumers and the production of clean energy (despite raising tariffs for these types of consumers at the beginning of 2020).
+The agency is also making efforts to develop independent generation facilities for smaller consumers and the production of clean energy.

-The energy market in Brazil is highly concentrated and the typical consumer has no choice of who to buy energy from.
-We think it is important for Brazil to expand its trade market as a way to signal the market and it may achieve that by creating an energy clearing house and strict rules and guarantees for market participants.
-Following these changes, the energy market should have greater incentives for expansion and diversification of the generating capacity.
+The power sector in Brazil is highly concentrated and the average consumer has no choice of whom to buy energy from.
+It is important for Brazil to expand its trade market and it may achieve that by creating a power clearing house and strict rules and guarantees for market participants.
+Following these changes, the power market should have greater incentives for expansion and diversification of the generating capacity.

 Interacting with the regulator